graphile/postgraphile-lambda-example/README.md

 Note the first run might take a while whilst the system installs the relevant docker images.

-In the test output you should see a number of `0 errors` statements, and some successful GraphQL HTTP request payloads
+In the test output you should see a number of `0 error(s)` statements, and some successful GraphQL HTTP request payloads

 ### Running local sam instance